vashe25/launchkey_mini_mk3_ext/readme.md

 ![Launchkey Mini MK3](https://novationmusic.com/sites/novation/files/LKM-overhead-1018-530.png)

 It's a codec/script for [Propellerhead Reason](https://www.reasonstudios.com/en/reason) to support [Launchkey Mini MK3](https://novationmusic.com/en/keys/launchkey-mini).
-The main idea is to make support of different layouts and share it with "MK3 + Reason" users.
+The main idea is to make support of *all layouts* and share it with "MK3 + Reason" users.

 If you are new, recommend you to read [Prop's blog about Control Remote](https://www.reasonstudios.com/blog/control-remote).